highb/bmh/content/2022-09-08-how-terraform-implicit-dependencies-work.md

 Apply complete!
 Resources: 1 added, 0 changed, 1 destroyed.
 ```

-If we run `terraform apply` _again_ then we will see that the Terraform plan that is implicitly run as part of apply action has picked up the changes to the files on disk, and the diff has been handed that off to apply so now it will converge as expected.
+If we run `terraform apply` _again_ then we will see that the Terraform plan that is implicitly run as part of the apply action has picked up the changes to the files on disk, and the diff has been handed that off to apply so now it will converge as expected.
 For more details on why this is, read about the [resource lifecycle](https://www.terraform.io/internals/lifecycle)

 ```terraform
   # local_file.team_guide must be replaced